CodingLife1024/blog-content/deep-work-notes-and-takeaways-part-IV.md

 The motivation for this strategy is the recognition that a deep work habit requires you to treat your time with respect.

 ##### 2. Quantify the Depth of Every Activity

+Once you know where your activities fall on the deep-to-shallow scale, bias your time toward the former.
+How one biases away from shallow and toward depth is not always obvious—even after you know how to accurately label your commitments.

+##### 3. Ask Your Boss for a Shallow Work Budget